Marc Pelosi: International

 Pelosi represented the United States in every youth level.
 He was the captain for the under-17 national team at the 2011 FIFA U-20 World Cup.
 He was also a member of the under-23 side that took third place in the 2015 Toulon Tournament.

 On January 9, 2015, Pelosi received his first senior call up for friendlies against Chile and Panama, but he did not feature in either of the matches.

 Personal life

-Marc Pelosi is a distant relative of Paul Pelosi, husband of the current Speaker of the House, Nancy Pelosi, although the two have never formally met.
+Marc Pelosi is a distant relative of Paul Pelosi, husband of the former Speaker of the House, Nancy Pelosi, although the two have never formally met.
 After retiring, he moved to Park City, Utah, where he invests in cryptocurrency, real estate, and private equity.

 Pelosi attended high school at Bellarmine College Preparatory for a year before transferring to IMG Academy.
 He turned down an offer from UCLA to sign with Liverpool.